-These factors also must be specifically addressed in the OIC memorandum.
+These factors also must be specifically addressed in the OIC brief.

 Frequently, the client has a negative cash flow and no assets with equity except possibly in their vehicle.
-Assuming you have determined the reasonable value of the vehicle and there is some equity in the vehicle in excess of the excluded amount, the IRS will insist that that equity is the minimum amount required for an offer unless you are able to convince them that the client comes within the provisions of the Manual dealing with economic hardship or some other provision dealing with special circumstances and effective tax administration.
+Assuming you have determined the reasonable value of the vehicle and there is equity in the vehicle in excess of the excluded amount, the IRS will insist that that equity is the minimum amount required for an offer unless you are able to convince them that the client comes within the provisions of the Manual dealing with economic hardship or some other provision dealing with special circumstances and effective tax administration.
 (See discussion of the excluded amount under “Financial Analysis”, below.)

 Even though a taxpayer is able to pay the tax in full, a compromise may be entered to promote ETA when: